 The training series Design of Marine Propulsion Systems is a unique technical and international oriented series for those who wish to acquire in-depth knowledge of the design of different marine propulsion systems.
 Topics during the four modules range from different power plant concepts and components to integrating components into properly matched propulsion systems.
 Working principles and characteristics of propulsors, internal combustion engines and electric power generation and distribution systems will all be dealt with throughout the training series.
-The series concludes with a module on matching engines with propulsors including off-design operation of propulsion systems.
-Participants who follow the first, second and fourth module can apply for the Post-academic certification (Pamas).
+What are the possibilities of sustainable solutions?
+As well as a module on matching engines with propulsors including off-design operation of propulsion systems.

 The participants will learn about the different types of internal combustion engines; two-stroke vs four-stroke, crosshead vs trunk piston, diesel, gas or dual-fuel engines, etc. How do these engines work?
 What thermodynamic and other physical processes dictate engine performance?
 What influences power density?
 How can fuel consumption (or efficiency) and emissions be calculated?
 What is the influence of turbocharging on the engine envelope?
+But also, how to apply the new fuelcells?
+What are the consequenses of sustainable solutions for internal combution engines?
+What is the role of internal combustion engines in the energy transition?
 Such questions, and many more, will be discussed.
 The required basics of thermodynamics to understand the working principles of the internal combustion engines will be explained as well.
 Furthermore the working principles and advantages/disadvantages of gas turbines will be discussed.
 The theory is practised by means of exercises during the modules.
 At the end of this module the participant will be able to select the right internal combustion engine for a vessel based on the expected operational profile and the different (dis)advantages of different marine internal combustion engines.

 - Internal combustion engines: working principle, indicator diagram, performance, power density, fuel and air consumption, emissions.